pixeltris/webcs/mono/README.md

 ## Compression

+### Compress

-Compression is optional but it's used for the files found in this repo as it's hosted on GitHub Pages which doesn't gzip the files by default.
+Compression is optional.
+It's used in this repo as it's hosted on GitHub Pages which doesn't gzip assemblies by default.
 If you're self hosting it'll be more efficient to use content encoding compression.

 ```
-mkdir cmp
+mkdir comp
-cd cmp
+cd comp
-fs in <--- create managed.zip by zipping the managed folder and select it
+fs in <--- zip the managed folder into managed.zip and then select it
 unzip managed.zip
 compress -brotli -r managed -l:9
 fs out out/managed
 ```

-gzip alternative: `compress -gzip -r managed -l:9`
+For gzip use: `compress -gzip -r managed -l:9`

-At this point you want to copy the files you want and delete the originals.
-You'll also want to re-run genfiles.exe
+Copy over the files you want, delete the non-compressed equivalents, and then re-run genfiles.exe

+### Decompress

-Getting original files back:
+The following can be used to get the original files back:

 ```
-mkdir uncmp
+mkdir uncomp
-cd uncmp
+cd uncomp
-fs in <--- create managed.zip by zipping the managed folder and select it
+fs in <--- zip the managed folder into managed.zip and then select it
 unzip managed.zip
 compress -d -r managed
 fs out out/managed